TraSCE: Trajectory Steering for Concept Erasure: Introduction

 \section{Introduction}

 Diffusion models \cite{rombach2022high_LDM,song2020denoising} have pushed the boundaries of realistic image generation by making it as easy as writing a simple prompt.
-This advancement has brought these models into the public space where they are now used by millions of users every day.
-However, these models are trained on multiple billion images that have not been cleaned to remove harmful content such as nudity and violence, which have introduced unwanted capabilities into these models.
+This advancement has brought these models into the public space.
+However, these models are trained on billions of images that have not been cleaned to remove harmful content such as nudity and violence, which have introduced unwanted capabilities into these models.
 While some safety checks and alignment methods \cite{gandikota2024unified,pham2024robust,lu2024mace,gong2024reliable,gandikota2023erasing,kumari2023ablating,zhang2024forget,schramowski2023safe,li2024self,yoon2024safree} have been proposed for these models, adversaries \cite{chin2023prompting4debugging,pham2023circumventing,zhang2024generate,tsai2023ring} have been successful in bypassing them.
 Thus it is pertinent to develop more efficient methods not to allow these models to generate harmful content.

-Similarly, these models have knowingly or unknowingly been trained on copyrighted content scrapped from the web.
+Similarly, these models have knowingly or unknowingly been trained on copyrighted content scraped from the web.
 Model owners now face scrutiny in the form of lawsuits asking them to remove the capability of the model to generate such content or concepts \cite{nytimesTimesSues,apnewsVisualArtists,cnnChineseArtists,cnnGettyImages}.
 One such example is generating images with artistic styles similar to those of particular artists.

 A naive solution for model owners is to retrain the base diffusion model after removing the problematic content from the datasets.
-This possibly requires human annotation of billions of images and further retraining of the diffusion model, which can be extremely costly.
+This possibly requires annotating billions of images and further retraining the diffusion model, which can be extremely costly.
 Since this is infeasible, model owners are interested in quick fixes that (a) require little to no training; (b) allow easy removal of new concepts; and (c) do not impact the overall model performance on other tasks.

 To tackle this problem, most existing approaches proposed either require updating the weights of the model \cite{gong2024reliable,gandikota2024unified,gandikota2023erasing,lu2024mace,zhang2024forget,kumari2023ablating,heng2024selective} or work at the inference level, using some variants of negative prompts \cite{schramowski2023safe}.
 Updating the model weight (a) requires the collection of problematic prompts or images that define the concept.
 Given that this data pertains to a concept that needs to be erased, it can be harmful content that cannot be collected or even copyrighted information, making these approaches difficult to implement in practice. (b) This comes at a cost to the overall generation capabilities of the diffusion model on unrelated concepts, especially when a large number of concepts need to be erased. (c) Additionally, once a concept is erased, it cannot be reintroduced in this scenario.
 The model owner may also wish to have multiple inference conditions from the same weights, which a user can toggle based on their requirements.
 Updating weights does not allow this, they would rather need multiple inference models, increasing storage requirements and making it harder to manage as the number of erased concepts increases. (d) Lastly, updating model weights is a computationally expensive procedure.
 Thus, a more practical solution for model owners is to have methods that work on the inference stage, without requiring weight updates.